theramiyer/blog/content/post/2019/kashmir-and-article-370-part-two.md

 - civics
 - constitution
 title: 'Kashmir and Article 370: Part Two'
+summary: This is the second part of the three-part series on the _Jammu and Kashmir Reorganisation Act, 2019_.
+If you came here directly, this post alone will not do justice to the situation.
+Go back and read Part One.
+Reading the series partially will make you judgemental with limited knowledge.
+This article is available as a typeset printable PDF as well.
 ---

 This is the second part of the three-part series on the _Jammu and Kashmir Reorganisation Act, 2019_.
 If you came here directly, this post alone will not do justice to the situation.
 [Go back and read Part One.]({{< ref "kashmir-and-article-370" >}}) Reading the series partially will make you judgemental with limited knowledge.
 This article is available as a [typeset printable PDF](https://www.scribd.com/document/422074646/Kashmir-and-Article-370) as well.